-“Why the NO CELL PHONES sign on the entrance door”?
+“Why the No Cell Phone sign on the entrance door”?
 I asked.
-Elmer said, “I’m a bit of a Luddite,” explaining to me how he prefers hikers to not use cell phones or tablets because he feels, “people are computer addicted,” which he says leads to them missing out on the beauty of the hiking experience.
+Elmer explained how he prefers hikers to not use cell phones or tablets because he feels, “people are computer addicted,” which he says leads to them missing out on the beauty of the hiking experience.
 The lack of technological distraction does tend to create an atmosphere where people tend to converse more with one another, which seems fitting within the confines of this fine old house

 Elmer told me he’s not had TV since the 70’s.
 However, he admitted, “I still love a good movie,” so he does have a DVD player and monitor on which to watch it.
 Although he doesn’t embrace much modern technology, he still listens to NPR and gets a regular subscription to the New York Times.